 We introduce \textbf{ReVision}, a two-stage training paradigm for MLLMs.
-Building on the geometry-preserving ReAlign strategy, ReVision synthesizes pseudo-modality features from large-scale unpaired long-form text corpora.
+Building on the geometry-preserving ReAlign strategy, ReVision synthesizes pseudo-modality features from unpaired text corpora.
 This design enables low-cost semantic injection, allowing the model to absorb extensive world knowledge during pretraining without relying on expensive, high-quality paired data.
-The overall process consists of two stages: Modality Substitution Pretraining and Vision Instruction Tuning.

-\subsection{Stage 1: Modality Substitution Pretraining}
+\paragraph{Stage 1: Modality Substitution Pretraining}

 Let $E_{\text{img}}$ and $E_{\text{text}}$ denote the frozen image and text encoders.
 Freed from the reliance on paired visual-text data, we leverage $E_{\text{text}}$ to encode large-scale unpaired text corpora.
 Appendix~\ref{app:long_caption_paradox} analyzes why longer captions do not necessarily provide better modality substitution signals.
-Unlike traditional multimodal datasets limited by data scarcity, this strategy allows training to scale to vast raw text resources.
-As a result, the model receives dense semantic supervision and can absorb substantially broader world knowledge during pretraining than standard approaches.
+Unlike traditional multimodal datasets limited by data scarcity, this strategy allows training to scale to raw text resources.
+As a result, the model receives dense semantic supervision and can absorb broader world knowledge during pretraining than standard approaches.

-We define a training-free modality substitution operator $S_{y \to x}$ based on Section~\ref{sec:revision}.
+We define a training-free modality substitution operator $S_{y \to x}$ based on Section~\ref{sec:realign}.
 Given a text sample $y$, this operator maps its embedding into the image space distribution $\tilde{e}_x = S_{y \to x}(E_{\text{text}}(y))$.
 Here, $\tilde{e}_x$ serves as a pseudo-visual embedding.
 Owing to the geometry-preserving nature of ReAlign, it preserves the rich semantics of $y$ while strictly adhering to the anisotropic geometric statistics of real images.
 We train the adapter $\phi$ (with LLM $\theta$ frozen) to reconstruct the text conditioned on the pseudo-visual embedding $\tilde{e}_x$: